-Next, we analysed the combined effects of individual productivity dynamics, through learning and forgetting, and the idleness-driven innovation process, distinguishing between (i) the firm's strategy regarding the acceptance of creative ideas (tight or loose) and (ii) three scenarios characterizing the process of idea generation in terms of frequency and impact (fast-paced, intermediate, and disruptive).
-A recurring observation across these experiments is that both stronger forgetting effects and larger innovation jumps induce greater variability in the dynamics.
-In such cases, firms are better of in adopting a tight policy, filtering out all but the most promising ideas.
+Next, we analysed the combined effects of productivity dynamics and idleness-driven innovations, distinguishing between (i) the firm's strategy regarding the acceptance of creative ideas (tight and loose stacking policies) and (ii) three scenarios characterizing the process of idea generation in terms of frequency and impact (fast-paced, intermediate, and disruptive creativity policies).
+A recurring observation across these experiments is that both stronger forgetting and larger innovation jumps induce greater variability in the dynamics of production, idleness, skills, and durations.
+In such cases, firms are better off if they adopt a tight stacking policy as it allows to filter out the least promising ideas.
 This aligns with the hypothesis that larger innovations have more disruptive effects on the production system, requiring workers to adapt to new technologies, affecting the temporal structure, and possibly necessitating a rearrangement of the process.
-Thus, less frequent but more impactful innovations are preferable, and this is all the more important when the decay in skills is high given that ideas are then less likely to be very relevant.
+Thus, less frequent but more impactful innovations are preferable, and this is all the more important as the decay in skills is important (because ideas are then less likely to be disruptive).

-Interestingly, idleness does not increase as much when individual productivity dynamics through learning and forgetting are included alongside the innovation process.
-This is likely because innovations reduce workers' productivity temporarily, prompting the firm to allocate more funds after each implementation.
-This lowers intentional idleness, whereas unintentional idleness also decreases or remains stable due to skill decay.
-However, this strategy presents a potential drawback: as the process becomes more efficient, some workers are excluded, leading to the decay of their skillset and turning their ideas less valuable for the firm.
-These workers may be sidelined from both the production and innovation processes, or at least, their ideas only accepted under a loosen strategy of ideas adoption by the firm, albeit at the cost of greater uncertainty and instability for the firm.
+Interestingly, idleness does not increase as much when productivity dynamics are included alongside innovation.
+This is likely because innovations reduce workers' productivity temporarily, prompting the firm to allocate more funds (reinforcements) after each innovation.
+This reduces intentional idleness, whereas unintentional idleness also decreases (or remains stable) due to skill decay.
+However, this strategy presents a potential drawback: as the process becomes more efficient, some workers are excluded, leading to the decay of their skills and turning their ideas less valuable for the firm.
+These workers may be sidelined from both the production and innovation processes, or at least, their ideas would only be accepted under a loose stacking policy, albeit at the cost of greater uncertainty and instability for the firm.